-- 9. Proposals must be expressed in English and should be valid for a minimum period of 60 days.
-The currency for fees quoted must be United States dollars (USD). - 10.
-Potential consultants/individual contractors must complete Annex A and attach it to the proposal. - 11.
-It is the responsibility of the potential consultant/individual contractor to ensure that proposals reach ISA on or before the deadline. - 12.
-Submission of a proposal shall be deemed to constitute an acknowledgment by the applicant of the General Conditions of Contracts for the services of Consultants and Individual Contractors (Annex C). - 13.
+- 10. Proposals must be expressed in English and should be valid for a minimum period of 60 days.
+The currency for fees quoted must be United States dollars (USD). - 11.
+Potential consultants must complete Annex A and attach it to the proposal. - 12.
+It is the responsibility of the potential consultant to ensure that proposals reach ISA on or before the deadline.

+- 13. Submission of a proposal shall be deemed to constitute an acknowledgment by the applicant of the General Conditions of Contracts for the services of Consultants and Individual Contractors (Annex C). - 14.
 ISA implements a zero-tolerance policy on fraud and other proscribed practices, including corruption, unethical practices and obstruction.
-ISA is committed to preventing, identifying and addressing all such acts and practices against ISA and third parties involved in its activities. - 14.
-ISA requests that every potential consultant/individual contractor prevents and avoids conflicts of interest by disclosing clearly to ISA any involvement or possible conflict of interest in the preparation of their proposal. - 15.
-Potential consultants/individual contractors are to send their requests for clarifications or questions regarding this call for proposals via email: rfp@isa.org.jm. - 16.
-The resume of every potential consultant/individual contractor should be attached to the proposal, if applicable.
+ISA is committed to preventing, identifying and addressing all such acts and practices against ISA and third parties involved in its activities. - 15.
+ISA requests that every potential consultant prevents and avoids conflicts of interest by disclosing clearly to ISA any involvement or possible conflict of interest in the preparation of their proposal.